 Jamie Long advised us to avoid any unfortunate incidents with guests, always give yourself the option to decline a request.
 Airbnb has an ‘instant book option’ and while this may be useful for guests, it can increase the risk of unpleasant guests.

 Airbnb user, Leah Frank, noted Airbnb rates you as a person who has stayed, she advised: “It’s in your interest to leave the place you stay in as you find it.”

 Should your guests damage your property, let the hosting site know and they may well compensate you a certain amount towards replacements – when some of Jamie’s furniture was damaged by guests, he was repaid out of their security deposit within five days.
 He also recommends cleaning the space as thoroughly as it might be in a hotel.

 Jamie advised the personal touch makes a big difference, he suggested: “A couple of beers for some lads over for the rugby, teas, coffees and maybe a pack of sweets for families etc.”

 Potential hosts would also be well advised to let guests know what kind of host you will be, whether you intend to get to know your guests and offer a local’s perspective, or if you’re aiming for a hands-off approach, letting the guests know beforehand can help them decide on whether to book.

 Good communication with guests is also important, as noted by Airbnb user, Andrey Gonzalez-Robles, who said: “Pictures are key, listing the services you can offer (Wi-Fi, how many toilets, etc) and having a short response time.”

 So, if you hope to make some money from your home while it’s empty and are in a sharing mood, it may be worth considering signing up to one of the many sites available.
-If you live in Cardiff, you may want to do some research now to see if you could be quids-in Champions League Final weekend.
+And if you live in Windsor, you may want to do some research now to see if you could be quids-in for the Royal Wedding.